 WATERVAL CHRISTIAN CENTRE - FEEDING THE NATION VEGETABLE TUNNEL PROJECT

 The Waterval Christian Centre Feeding the Nation Vegetable Tunnel Project started as a calling from God and has grown steadily.
 It involves the erection of vegetable tunnels and the growing of fresh produce in these tunnels, which are erected in townships and rural areas where poor people struggle to look after themselves.
 By means of the tunnels they are given the opportunity to cultivate and harvest their own vegetables.
-The focus is mostly on schools since most children receive their only daily meal at school.
+The focus is mostly on Community Centers, where the whole community is involved and where all the people from the area can benefit from the vegetable tunnels.

 The understanding is not to hand food to people, therefore making them more dependent on others, but to help them to look after themselves.
 They are taught how to maintain the tunnels and how to cultivate the fresh produce therein.
 They can also sell the vegetables, thus true social upliftment can take place in these communities.